-How Commercial Insurance Brokers Can Optimize Their LinkedIn Profile
+How Insurance Brokers Can Optimize Their LinkedIn Profile

 Unfortunately, many sales leaders still view LinkedIn as a place for your digital resume.
 But this misses a prime opportunity to provide prospects with valuable information when they search for solutions to their business challenges.